FranzZemen/jopier-rest/README.md

             'other modules....']);
   4. Add a control to turn jopier on or off.
 You can add the example button or use an existing menu system.
          <button ng-click="toggleJopier()">Toggle Jopier</button>
+  5. If your jopier elements are contained within a scrollable parent (other than the document), place the directive jopierScrollable on the scrollable element.
+This will cause jopier buttons (when active) to properly reposition on scroll.
-  5. Provide the implementation for toggleJoppier() in a controller or directive, at your option.  :
+  6. Provide the implementation for toggleJoppier() in a controller or directive, at your option.  :

         (function() {
             'use strict';